 Importantly, reliability evaluations are different and separate from validity evaluations.
 High reliability estimates accompanied with little or no evidence of validity of score-based inferences is hardly ideal, and should not be a desired target.
-For an example, think of measuring the width of a room over and over again and getting the same result (showing high reliability of the measures), but concluding it was the length of the room (showing an entirely invalid inference about the attribute of interest).

 Test-makers report reliability information in a number of different ways, such as, as reliability coefficients, standard errors of measurement, generalizability coefficients, test information functions, or classification accuracy rates.
 Each gives a different type of information regarding the precision of test scores.
 Reliability coefficients are the most common form of evidence and easier to interpret.
 They range from 0-1.0, where numbers approaching or better than .90 are desirable.